puppeteer/puppeteer/docs/api.md

     - `height` <[number]> height of clipping area
   - `omitBackground` <[boolean]> Hides default white background and allows capturing screenshots with transparency.
 Defaults to `false`.
   - `encoding` <[string]> The encoding of the image, can be either `base64` or `binary`.
 Defaults to `binary`.
+  - `captureBeyondViewport` <[boolean]> When true, captures screenshot [beyond the viewport](https://chromedevtools.github.io/devtools-protocol/tot/Page/#method-captureScreenshot).
+Whe false, falls back to old behaviour, and cuts the screenshot by the viewport size.
+Defaults to `true`.
 - returns: <[Promise]<[string]|[Buffer]>> Promise which resolves to buffer or a base64 string (depending on the value of `encoding`) with captured screenshot.

 > **NOTE** Screenshots take at least 1/6 second on OS X. See https://crbug.com/741689 for discussion.